ilorez/shells/README.md

 - **Set user password**: Prompts for a password and confirms it.
 - **Add user to sudo group**: Grants the new user sudo privileges.
 - **Switch to new user**: Switches to the newly created user's account.
+- **Check user creation**: Verifies the user was created successfully.

 ### Usage: